14. Text Data

 ## dtype: object

-This allows for the encoding of missing values by means
+This allows for missing values encoding by means

 of the None